 - Hot and humid weather encourages patients to wear open toe, slip-on and soft footwear such as flip flops which offer no support, leading to injuries and foot deformities

 - Increased use of high heels, causing a change in the biomechanical forces applied to the feet

-Given these circumstances, stress fractures have become increasingly common and our podiatrists commonly see foot fractures in clinic.
-The fracture may originate from microtrauma that has been left untreated, causing it to develop into a complete stress fracture.
-Stress fractures are caused by overuse and repetitive activity such as basketball, circuit training, brisk walking, running or Zumba.
-Left untreated, patients can experience discomfort and pain long term from post-traumatic osteoarthritis.
+Given these circumstances, stress fractures are becoming increasingly common, and our podiatrists commonly see foot fractures in clinic.
+Microtrauma that has been left unaddressed can develop into a complete stress fracture.
+Stress fractures are caused by overuse and repetitive activity such as basketball, circuit training, brisk walking, running, or Zumba.
+Left unresolved, patients can experience long-term discomfort and pain from post-traumatic osteoarthritis.

 Some patients may be convinced that have the mindset that since they have been doing these activities for so many years yet never experienced any pain, then there is no problem.
 However, just a subtle change to your routine may result in the onset of a fracture.
 For example: